jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-10-prepping-sql-server.md

 |   | Allowed errors per day | 5 | Total number of server errors returned to all clients per day. |
 |   | Peak new customer signups per minute | 100 | What is the expected peak usage?
 How many assets and API requests must be fulfilled to meet this requirement? |

+### Public-Facing Applications

+These will apply if you have public-facing applications.

+1. How are page metrics collected?
+How often are metrics reviewed?
+How often is each page requested?
+What is the load time for each page?
+2. How many database requests are required for each page or API request?
+How is this monitored?

 ### Personal Notes